 So what exactly does pet insurance cover?
 Well, quite a few things.
 It should be noted that, just like human insurance, each pet insurance plan is different and to some extent will cover different things.
 However, there are a few baseline conditions, treatments, and costs that most pet insurance plans will cover.

-Some plans, such as IHC plans, can cover up to 80% of unexpected veterinary costs once you have met your deductible.
+Some plans can cover up to 80% of unexpected veterinary costs once you have met your deductible.
 Pet insurance deductibles work the same as human insurance deductibles.
 We all know that accidents happen, that’s why most pet insurance plans cover more than just chronic illnesses.

 Accidents can happen to beginner pet parents and experienced pet owners all the same.
 Whether your dog is young or old, there’s still the chance that something out of the norm may happen and affect your pet in a negative way.
 Common accidents covered by pet insurance include dog bites, broken and fractured bones, foreign body ingestion, or being hit by a car or other motor vehicle.

 Pets can get sick suddenly just like humans, in fact, due to their physical makeup some dogs are more prone to certain illnesses than others.
 It can be hard to spot the symptoms of many common illnesses in dogs, meaning that once their condition is noticeable, it has often progressed to a much more advanced state.
 Common illnesses covered by pet insurance include ear infections, allergies, cancer, and pancreatitis.

 Just like humans, dogs need check-ups every now and again to make sure that they are healthy and happy.
 But unlike humans, pets need routine medications and care to keep them from picking up things they encounter outdoors.
 Everyday routine care medications and procedures covered by pet insurance include vaccinations, flea and tick prevention, dental cleanings, and spay and neuter procedures.